atonks2/Serial/README.md

-# Serial class for Linux\n\nCurrent version supports canonical mode only.
+# Serial class for Linux
+Current version supports canonical mode only.